jason-victor1/Kingdom-Treasury-Contract/README.md

 - **Arrays and Mappings**: Manages lists of citizens and their information.
 - **Events**: Logs important actions for transparency and tracking.

+## Pseudo Code

+I created a pseudo code version of the contract to design and understand this smart contract better,.
+The pseudo code helps in visualizing the structure and logic of the contract in a simplified manner.
+You can find the pseudo code in this repo to get a clear idea of how the contract is organized and functions before diving into the Solidity code.

 ## Usage

 - **Become a Citizen**: Call the `becomeCitizen` function to register as a citizen.